 - Campuses that are more accessible and closer to where students live or work

 - Smaller class sizes

 - Personalized, hands-on instruction in well-equipped training facilities that simulate real-world work settings

 - Externships with actual employers

 - Job search assistance

-Simply put, vocational schools can often be defined by how they approach training busy adults who want to enter fast-growing industries in the quickest and most pragmatic way possible.
+Simply put, vocational schools can often be defined by how they approach training busy adults who want to enter fast-growing industries quickly and pragmatically.

-And there are clear advantages to a vocational education.
+And there are clear advantages to choosing a vocational school.
 Research has shown that post-secondary students who earn degrees in vocational fields of study are more likely to be employed full-time six years after beginning their education.
-In fact, data from the National Center for Education Statistics shows that 86 percent of former students who earned a technical or career-based associate degree had full-time jobs compared to only 79 percent of those who earned a more general academic one.
+Data from the National Center for Education Statistics shows that 86 percent of people who earned a technical or career-based associate degree had full-time jobs compared to 79 percent of those who earned a more general academic one.
 And the percentage was also higher for students who attained a career-focused bachelor's degree (89 percent vs. 83 percent).